pas de tentation,

 Grato di Aosta) is the patron saint of Aosta.
 St Gratus signed the acts

-of the synod of
+condemnation of the heresy of Eutyches,

 Pope Liberius sent Eusebius of Vercelli accompanied by the curiously named

-Bishop Lucifer of
+Bishop Lucifer of Cagliari

-In 1285, the Magna Legenda Sancti Grati, a fictitious and anachronistic account of Gratus’ life to celebrate the translation of the saint's relics, was
+account of Gratus’ life to celebrate the translation of the saint's relics, was

 In this account, it was alleged that St Gratus had been born into a noble